upa/mscp/README.md

 You can use `mscp` like `scp`, for example, `mscp user@example.com:srcfile /tmp/dstfile`.
-Remote hosts only need to run normal `sshd` supporting the SFTP subsystem, and you need to be able to ssh to the hosts (as usual). `mscp` does not require anything else.
+Remote hosts only need to run standard `sshd` supporting the SFTP subsystem, and you need to be able to ssh to the hosts (as usual). `mscp` does not require anything else.